Wychavon Partners together

-Our twice-yearly 'Partners Together' events bring together public, private and voluntary sector organisations to explore our response to key issues and challenges affecting the Wychavon district.
+Our 'Partners Together' events bring together public, private and voluntary sector organisations to explore our response to key issues and challenges affecting the Wychavon district.
 The events are sponsored by our Localism and Community Funding Advisory Panel.
-The next event takes place on 25 May 2017 at the Civic Centre and will focus on tourism and its contribution to the local economy.
-Please let Tracy Perkins know if you would like to attend and do let us know if you have ideas for future topics for these events.
+Our next event will take place in 2019.

 Healthy, happy, active and supported - 16 November 2016

 The purpose of our fifth Partners Together event was to look at the key health issues of physical activity, mental health and alcohol and how we can work better together to help people in Wychavon live longer and healthier lives.
 There was a lively start to the day with a Wake and Shake film, that you can watch below.
 The packed programme included presentations from national and local public health experts and topic based workshops.
 We heard that while people are living longer, the gap between how long we live and years of good health is getting bigger.
-To find out more view the slides here.
-A write-up of the event will follow shortly.
+To find out more view the slides here or read our write-up of the event.

 Wake and Shake!